tracel-ai/burn/README.md

 ## Contributing

 Before contributing, please take a moment to review our [code of conduct](https://github.com/burn-rs/burn/tree/main/CODE-OF-CONDUCT.md).
 It's also highly recommended to read our [architecture document](https://github.com/burn-rs/burn/tree/main/ARCHITECTURE.md), which explains our architectural decisions.
+Please see more details in our [contributing guide](/CONTRIBUTING.md).

 ## Sponsors